leohubert/Launcher_Multigaming/README.md

 ## Launcher Panel Install Guide:

-For install this panel you need to have a little VPS or more biggest.
+For install this panel you need to have a little VPS and you need to have DEBIAN 8 on this VPS.

 Reccomended minimal specs required: https://www.ovh.com/fr/vps/vps-ssd.xml